Alzheimer's is the most common form of dementia – about two-thirds of people with dementia have Alzheimer’s.

 Alzheimer’s New Zealand’s national office in Wellington has a respected history of working to educate and support government and other organisations to give the right priority and the right support to people living with all kinds of dementia and their whānau/families.
 Its member organisations provide grassroots support and education to about 30% of New Zealand’s population affected by dementia, particularly in our key regional areas, from Invercargill to Whangarei.

-New Zealand Dementia Cooperative
+NZ Dementia Cooperative

 New Zealand Dementia Cooperative exists to support the dementia workforce to do its job at its top potential – the health-care professionals, support workers, researchers, educators and managers who work with people affected by dementia.
 The Cooperative takes the voice of the workforce into every leadership meeting we attend and bring messages from the sector’s governance back to you.